FactoryTalk-Optix/.github/profile/README.md

 `Sample` is an application that shows a specific feature and can be reverse-engineered easily to understand how they work.
 To be used as a guide only for production application development.
 Not suitable for direct use in a production environment.

 Read through the entire ReadMe file to determine what additional FactoryTalk Optix applications or settings may be needed to ensure the proper emulation of the demo or sample.

-## WARNING:

-The examples provided are to be used as a reference for building your own application and should not be used in production as-is.
-It is recommended to adapt the example for the purpose, observing the highest safety standards.

 ## How to use these repositories